November 7, 2022 | 5:30 p.m. - 7:00 p.m.

 Global Student Awards

 The Global Student Awards recognize one undergraduate and one graduate student who are leaders deeply engaged in international education on campus or abroad.
 The award was established by UI International Programs and the Division of Student Life in 2019.
-2022 Global Student Awardees will be announced in mid-October.

 Location: UI Stanley Museum of Art